Francis Schaeffer: Writings

+The Complete Works set omits his booklet Baptism (1976).
 In addition to his books, one of the last public lectures Schaeffer delivered was at the Law Faculty, University of Strasbourg.
 It was published as "Christian Faith and Human Rights", The Simon Greenleaf Law Review, 2 (1982–83) pp. 3–12.
 Most of his writings during his Bible Presbyterian days have not been collected, nor reprinted in decades.

 In addition to the five volume Complete Works listed above there were also two books by Dr. Schaeffer published after his death: